quickwit-oss/quickwit/docs/configuration/index-config.md

 - `unix_ts_secs`, `unix_ts_millis`, `unix_ts_micros`: Parsing dates from numbers (timestamp).
 Only one can be used in configuration. `unix_ts_secs` is added to the list by default if none is specified.

 :::info
-When accepting multiple formats, the corresponding parsers are tried in order they are declared.
+When specifying multiple input formats, the corresponding parsers are tried in the order they are declared.
 :::

 Example of a mapping for a datetime field: